Krakkow/JDBCCouponProject/README.md

                 Coupon(5, "Homedesign", Date.valueOf("2016-1-1"), Date.valueOf("2017-1-1"),
                         300, CouponType.TRAVELLING, "random coupon message", 149.99, "pathToImage/image.jpeg");

+**These are just part of the coupons created.

 As you'll progress with the application, you would be able to see different abilities, according to the client type.

 You would be able to experience all 3 types.
 Up to you!

+The Main test runs automatically.
+You would be able to watch the various application capabilities in the console.

+TODO: Either create a batch file that will run the derby server automatically or give an explanation on how to run it properly.